adamteampudu/tvmaze/README.md

 # TVMaze

 TVMaze is an iOS 13+ application that lists TV series using the API provided by the TVMaze website.
-The project demonstrates the use of MVVM + Clean architecture.
+The project demonstrates the use of MVVM (UIKit + RXSwift) + Clean architecture.

+I have reused a couple of important base classes and concepts that I have picked up from colleagues over the last few years - their names are still visible in the corresponding files.

 ## Requirements